RokLenarcic/clj-rest-client/README.md

 ```

 This nested structure defines endpoints for GET and POST methods at "/path".
 Path parts should not start or end with `/`.
-It also continues nesting and defines endpoint for "/path/subpath" for DELETE method.
+It also continues nesting and defines an endpoint for "/path/subpath" for DELETE method.

 Values for path parts are another path map, values for methods are endpoint function definitions

-Symbol or keyword keys define signature for a HTTP method for this subpath.
+Symbol or keyword keys define the signature for an HTTP method for this subpath.
 E.g.

 ```clojure
 (defrest {"http://example.com"